iamfaisalkhan/CarND-Behavioral-Cloning/README.md

 python model.py
 ```

-The above command expects to have a data folder under the current directory containg the **IMG** directory and a csv file for steering commands: **driving_log.csv** file.
+The above command expects to have a data folder under the current directory contains the **IMG** directory and a csv file for steering commands: **driving_log.csv** file.
 Most of these options are configurable as command line option.

 ```sh
 python model.py -h